blksmk8483/My-Code-Quiz/README.md

 - If the user chooses the wrong answer, it takes away 5 seconds.

 The future of this project:
-- In the future, I realize that my questions are no longer displaying.
-I cannot figure out why?
-I hope to fix this issue and then move on to the next obstacle of this challenge.
+-I hope to fix this issue and then move on to the next obstacle of this challenge.
 - Future obstacles to fix:

     -Adding my styling (I will use bootstrap to increase my practice with it).
+(I couldn't help but add some.)

+    -I will update the style in the future.

     -Incorporate the other functions (save my answer, post my score, save my intials)

 ## Website